amulog/logdag/cnsm2019/README.rst

 You may also need some additional files such as for log2seq if required.
 For datails, see `amulog readme <https://github.com/amulog/amulog/blob/master/README.rst>`_ and `log2seq document <https://log2seq.readthedocs.io/en/latest/>`_.

+Then, you can generate amulog DB with :code:`python -m amulog db-make -c amulog.conf`.

 Add classification labels for log templates
 ===========================================